 People who talk with me a lot on chats, but don’t ever see me interact with their content outside of chats are likely those who I don’t find to be very interactive.
 I’m not using Twitter as a feed of links to blog posts or articles to read.
 If I don’t see discussion or something I don’t have to go offsite for, I don’t interact with Tweets.

-To sum it up, my interaction on Twitter tends to be on chats, with those who replied to something I’ve saigodfatherd, on my lists (primarily the four I mentioned) and my home feed.
+To sum it up, my interaction on Twitter tends to be on chats, with those who replied to something I’ve said, on my lists (primarily the four I mentioned) and my home feed.
 Steady interaction with a select number of people builds strong relationships.
 The result is connections that are strong.
 We will all happily connect on other networks, look forward to seeing each other in person, and will take phone calls from each other.
 Social media is social, and the goal for me is to turn conversations into relationships.
 And those relationships can lead to clients, jobs, referrals, mentions, opportunities, and just plain fun.